 Private pay may not be the only option for you, however, even if you don’t have a current insurance policy.
 There may be supplementary options for you.
 In many cases, there are state grants and facility-provided assistance programs in place to help cover the bill of substance abuse rehabilitation.

 In some instances, the treatment facility an individual chooses may have payment assistance programs available for clients that can demonstrate financial need.
 Under these programs, the facility itself covers a portion of the treatment costs.

 Sliding scale fees are another payment option that facilities may offer.
 This allows clients to provide the treatment facility with proof of income that can help to determine how much they can reasonably afford to put toward the cost of rehabilitation.
 From there, an income-based payment plan is structured so the client can seek affordable help.
-According to SAMHSA, 2,640 treatment centers in the United States offer payment assistance programs, and 4,722 supply sliding scale options.

 There are a few ways that individuals in need of treatment can trim the cost of rehab.
 The first involves the type of treatment that is chosen.
 Certain facilities charge more for treatment across the board than others.
 Generally, these treatment centers offer luxury features and spa-like amenities that make rehab more comfortable.
 While these perks are certainly appealing, and can make it more likely that clients stay in treatment for longer (often resulting in better treatment outcomes), they are not necessary if price is an issue.

 Generally, hospitalized care will be among the most expensive options for treatment.
 However, insurance is more likely to pay for hospitalized care than many other types of care.
 Outpatient care is generally the most inexpensive treatment option, making it the most popular form of addiction treatment.
 Outpatient care may be an effective treatment choice for those with short-term or less severe addiction issues.